 As a mix of two sociable breeds, the Basset Shepherd mix has a good rapport with everyone in the family, even kids.
 However, parental supervision essential, mostly when the dog is left alone with small kids.

 Like its rapport for kids, the hybrid also gets along well with other dogs and small pets at home, such as dogs-this function very well when all these animals are brought up together in the same household.
-But still, if you are a keen observer when interacting with your Basset Shepherd mix, you will realize that that hybrid has some predatory instincts.
+But still, if you are a keen observer when interacting with your Basset Shepherd mix, you will realize that hybrid has some predatory instincts.
 These might have been inherited from the parent German shepherd.

 Therefore, they may be inclined to chase anything that moves around.